Our Methodology

 What This Methodology Does Not Cover

 • Predictive guarantees.
-Even the best methodology cannot predict whether a specific issuer will approve a specific applicant, or how a specific claim will be resolved.
+Even the best methodology cannot predict whether a specific issuer will approve a specific applicant, or how a specific claim or case will be resolved.

 • Personalized matching.
-The “best” product depends on the reader’s individual situation.
-Reviews identify strong options; they do not select the option that’s right for you.
+Reviews identify strong options — they do not select the option that is right for your specific situation.

 • Inside information.
 Reviews do not rely on tips, leaks, insider sources, or non-public data.
 Everything is sourced from documents available to anyone willing to read them.